Get insider access

 Nothing Ear Truly Wireless

 The Apple AirPods Pro (2nd generation) Truly Wireless and Nothing Ear Truly Wireless are both capable stemmed earbud designs.
 The Apple use touch and slide controls compared to the Nothing's pinch controls.
 You get Spatial Audio and the H2 chip with the Apple buds but a shorter continuous battery life and fewer app features to customize the sound profile.
 Their noise isolation is more effective, too.
-Both the Apple and Nothing have balanced default frequency responses, though the Nothing app provides more control and is available for Android and iOS, unlike the Apple.
-While both are well-built with IP ratings for the case and buds, the Nothing have a slightly higher rating.
+Both the Apple and Nothing have balanced default frequency responses, though the Nothing app provides more control that is available for Android and iOS, unlike the Apple.
+While both are well-built with IP ratings for the case and buds, the Nothing have a slightly higher rating for their case.
 If you have iOS devices, the Apple headphones provide a more seamless experience with better ANC but less tweakability and a shorter battery life.
 However, the Nothing make more sense for Android users because you can use all the features.

 JBL Live Pro 2 TWS True Wireless

 The Apple AirPods Pro (2nd generation) Truly Wireless are better overall wireless earbuds than the JBL Live Pro 2 TWS True Wireless.
 The Apple are more comfortable, are better built, and have a higher-quality case.
 They also have better noise isolation performance and spatial audio compatibility.
-That said, the JBL have a longer continuous battery life and their companion app is compatible with both iOS and Android devices, while the Apple can only access customization options through the iOS interface.
+That said, the JBL have a longer continuous battery life, and their companion app is compatible with both iOS and Android devices, while the Apple can only access customization options through the iOS interface.

 Bowers & Wilkins Pi7 S2 True Wireless